 The first couple of tips are something to consider if you are still in the planning phase of choosing a venue.

 Unfortunately many venues need to have sound limiters in place due to surrounding houses or residents.
 They work by limiting the volume of sound in the venue.
 If music gets too loud they will instantly cut power to the DJ or band, resulting in silence for a few moments before the power comes back.
 Not ideal.

 It is of course the DJ/band’s responsibility to stay within the sound limiter.
 But this can mean that the music volume can be lacking, particularly the bass, which is sometimes not great in helping create an awesome party atmosphere.

-To be fair most venues we work at that do have sound limiters are pretty good, and staying within the limit still ensures enough volume.
-But there are some that just have too low a limit in our opinion.
+To be fair most venues I work at that do have sound limiters are pretty good, and staying within the limit still ensures enough volume.
+But there are some that just have too low a limit in my opinion.
 When viewing wedding venues be sure to ask if they have a sound limiter installed so you are aware.

 The bar can be a big distraction when it comes to dancing.
 But then it is arguably a necessity to help people hit the dance floor in the first place!
 With the bar being in the same room as the evening entertainment, or at least very near by, it can really help.